Abdelrahman822000/codealpha_tasks/README.md

 If the player guesses the secret word right before the drawing is completed he wins and the stickman is saved.

-you can find the game in [here](https://github.com/Abdelrahman822000/codealpha_tasks/tree/main/Task1_HangmanGame_Final_Version%201.5.5)
+you can find the game in [here].(./Task1_HangmanGame_Final_Version%20v.1.6.7)

+# Task 2:
+## Basic Chatbot:

+Chatbots are software applications designed to simulate conversation with human users.
+They interact through text and can answer questions.

+you can find the Chatbot in [here](./Task2_BasicChatbot_Final_Version%20v.2.2.6)